SamuelNoesslboeck/articles/bugsy/new_battery_pack.md

 ## Upgrades and improvemnts to the robot through the new battery pack

-The new battery pack increases the voltage of the robot up to 22.2 Volts, which also greatly increases movement speed and ease of conversions.
+The new battery pack increases the voltage of the robot up to 22.2 Volts, which also greatly increases movement speed and ease of voltage conversions.